AlahmadiQ8/Network-Partitioning/readme.md

 * runtime is a bit slow, depend on k & M

-## RUNNING PROGRAM
-* on terminal (mac): python final.py
-* as i mentioned before, as of now, everything is hardcoded in main()
-* networkx must be installed in order to run the python script
-* on a mac, it's easily installed in terminal: 'sudo easy_install networkx', I do not know how on windows but it should be easy
-* current paramters assumes you have a data folder that has the input files
-* results are saved in 'data/out.txt'

 ## USER INPUTS
 * input_file: traffic matrix
 * expected_numb_of_clusters